 - Anything else that is harmful to water quality that is dumped or put in a location where it can easily wash into a storm drain or that is placed directly into a storm drain.

 Why are we as the public worried about illicit discharges?

 We are worried because illicit discharges can cause problems to nearby water bodies.
 The pollutants that are carried by illicit discharges can cause problems with fish, other wildlife, or people that are recreating in a waterbody.
-A single illicit discharge may not cause a large amount of problems on its own, but it could.
-The largest problem with storm water pollution is the concentration of pollutants.
+A single illicit discharge may not cause a large number of problems on its own, but it could.
+The largest problem with stormwater pollution is the concentration of pollutants.